TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 46/Genesis 46.29.md

 ---

-And Joseph made ready his chariot, and went up to meet Israel his father, to Goshen; and he presented himself unto him, and fell on his neck, and wept on his neck a good while.
+Joseph prepared his chariot, and went up to meet Israel, his father, in Goshen.
+He presented himself to him, and fell on his neck, and wept on his neck a good while.